Associate in Science (A.S.)

 Upon completion of this degree program, students will be able to:

-- Exhibit knowledge of the aspects involved in the creative process.
+- Exhibit knowledge of the creative process from concept to finished product.

 - Rhode Island School of Design

-As a fine arts major, if you meet specific award criteria, you will be eligible for the Dr. Henry Buxbaum Memorial Award for Achievement and Promise in Fine Arts.
+- Dr. Henry Buxbaum Memorial Award for Achievement and Promise in Fine Arts